pollinations/mcp-server-sqlite-npx/README.md

 3. `save_database` - Save the entire database file to a new location
    - Parameters:
      - `filepath` (optional): Path to save the database file to (defaults to original path)

+4. `execute_query_with_url` - Execute a SQL query and get a URL to access the full results via HTTP.
+   - Parameters:
+     - `query`: SQL query to execute (must be a SELECT query)
+     - `description`: (optional) Description of the query purpose

+5. `create_view` - Create a SQL view with an optional description, which can then be accessed via HTTP.
+   - Parameters:
+     - `name`: Name for the view
+     - `query`: SELECT query that defines the view
+     - `description`: (optional) Description of the view purpose

+## Available Resources

+1. `sqlite://schema` - Get the schema of all tables in the database
+   - Returns detailed information about all tables and their columns

+2. `sqlite://tables/{tableName}` - Get data from a specific table
+   - Dynamic resource that returns the first 100 rows from the specified table
+   - The list of available tables can be discovered through the resources/list endpoint

+## Available Prompts

+1. `select-data` - Generate a prompt to execute and analyze a SELECT query
+   - Parameters:
+     - `table`: Name of the table to query
+     - `columns` (optional): Comma-separated list of columns to select (defaults to *)
+     - `where` (optional): WHERE clause condition
+     - `limit` (optional): Maximum number of rows to return

+2. `analyze-table` - Generate a prompt to analyze a table's structure and data
+   - Parameters:
+     - `table`: Name of the table to analyze

 ## Development